Michael-J-Scofield/discord-anti-spam/README.md

   ignoreBots: true, // Ignore bot messages.
   verbose: true, // Extended Logs from module.
   ignoredMembers: [], // Array of User IDs that get ignored.
-  muteRoleName: "Muted", // Name of the role that will be given to muted users!
-  unMuteTime: 0, // Amount of time (in minutes) a user will be muted for.
+  unMuteTime:  10, // Amount of time (in minutes) a user will be muted for.
   removeMessages: true, // If the bot should remove all the spam messages when taking action on a user!
   modLogsEnabled: false, // If to enable modlogs
   modLogsChannelName: "mod-logs", // channel to send the modlogs too!